-of the Bell Telephone company, rendered temporarily deaf the other day by the wires becoming surcharged with electricity and the current reaching her ear through the receiver head piece she wore.
+Miss Etta Robson, chief toll operator of the Bell Telephone company, was rendered temporarily deaf the other day by the wires becoming surcharged with by the wires becoming surcharged with electricity and the current reaching her ear through the receiver head piece she wore.
 Miss Robson has however, re-covered here hearing.

-A second pair of twins, a boy and A second pair of twins, a boy and a girl, arrived at the home of Mr. and Mrs. Thomas H. Simons, of 87 Grape street, on last Friday.
+A second pair of twins, a boy and a girl, arrived at the home of Mr. and Mrs. Thomas H. Simons, of 87 Grape street, on last Friday.
 The first pair were both girls and are now a little over a year old.
 Mr. and Mrs. Simons have been married six years and have six children the oldest of which is five years.
 All but one of them are girls.

-The inmates of the state prison were The inmates of the state prison were not forgotten in yesterday's festivities.
-Miss Nora Gleason, organist of St. Mary's cathedral treated the prisoners yesterday afternoon, to a musical program, in which she was assisted by Kathlene Fitzpatrick, Josephine Morris, Clara Fafek, Thalia Price, Olea Shipp, Gus Bachman, Leo Bowers and Edward Fitzpatrick.
+The inmates of the state prison were not forgotten in yesterday's festivities.
+Miss Nora Gleason, organist of St. Mary's cathedral treated the prisoners yesterday afternoon, to a musical program, in which she was assisted by Kathlene Fitzpatrick, Josephine Morris, Clara Fafek, Thalia Price, Olea Shipp Gus Bachman, Leo Bowers and Edward Fitzpatrick.

-Charles McGlade, a bricklayer at work on the Utah Ice and Cold Storage work on the Utah Ice and Cold Storage company, was taken with a fit yesterday afternoon, while at work on a scaffold, and fell to the ground a distance of four feet.
+Charles McGlade, a bricklayer at work on the Utah Ice and Cold Storage work on the Utah Ice and Cold Storage company, was taken with a fit yester-day afternoon, while at work on a scaffold, and fell to the ground a dis-tance of four feet.
 He was picked up unconscious, but presently recovered himself and was able to go home.
-McGlade fell from a haystack in Nevada six months ago, and has not recovered entirely from that fall.
+Mc-Glade fell from a haystack in Nevada six months ago, and has not recovered entirely from that fall. entirely from that fall.

-Thirteen members of the university surveying juniors left for Park City this morning, with Prof. Wilson, intending to remain six weeks.
-Half of this time will be spent in resurveying existing surface claims, and underground surveying will occupy the rest of the time.
-The boys have a cook, and Sentime.
-The boys have a cook, and Sen-ator Bamberger has given the use of the Little Bell lodging house.
+Thirteen members of the university surveying juniors left for Park City this morning, with Prof. Wilson, intend-ing to remain six weeks.
+Half of this time will be spent in resurveying exist-ing surface claims, and underground surveying will occupy the rest of the time.
+The boys have a cook, and Senator Bamberger has given the use of ator Bamberger has given the use of the Little Bell longing house.
 Ernest Myers is chief engineer, and Milan Crandall is commissary general.
-The personnel of the party is as follows: Earnest V. Meyers, Milan Crandall, Louis H. Luce, A. Erickson, Ernest K. Olsen, Jimmie Wade, Niels C. Christen-cer, Thomas Lattimer, Fred.
-J. Pack.
-Olsen Jimmie Wade, Niels C. Christen-sen, Thomas Lattimer, Fred J. Pack Leonard Cahoon, A. C. Boyle, Jay E. Johnson and Prof. E. W. Wilson.
+The personnel of the party is as follows: Earnest V. Meyers, Milan Crandall, Louis H. Luce, A. Erickson, Ernest K. Olsen, Jimmie Wade, Niels C. Christen-sen, Thomas Lattimer, Fred J. Pack, Leonard Cahoon, A. C. Boyle, Jay E. Johnson and Prof. E. W. Wilson.

-We pay 4 per cent interest per annun on \$1 to \$5,000.
+We pay 4 per cent interest per annum on \$1 to \$5,000.
 Zion's Savings Bank & Trust Co.
-Joseph F. Smith, President; George M. Cannon, Cashler.
+Joseph F. Smith, President; George M. Cannon, Cashier.

-I.M.
+J.M.
 HIGLEY, HONEST PLUMBER Reliable Electric Wiring.

-Genuine ROYAL BREAD .. pure and bears our label with the crown.
-At all Grocers and first class Restaurants.
+Genuine ROYAL BREAD: pure and bears our label with the crown.
+At all Grocers and first class Restaurants,

 Assist Nature.
 You have been told to "hitch your wagon to a star"-that Nature will assist you.
 That's all right.
 There are times, however, when you should assist nature, and the spring is one of these

-Nature is now undertaking to cleanse your system-if you take Hood's Sarsa-parilla the undertaking will be success-ful, and your complexion to successand your complexion bright and
+Nature is now undertaking to cleanse your system-if you take Hood's Sarsaparilla the undertaking will be successful, and your complexion bright and